Cryoscope: A Cryogenic Infrared Survey Telescope in Antarctica: Science cases

 \subsection{Exoplanets}

 Exoplanetology is a rapidly evolving field, with unexpected discoveries occurring routinely.
 This science case benefits from a robust fleet of operational and planned spacecraft.
-For the detection of new exoplanets, NASA's {\it TESS} \citep[Transiting Exoplanet Survey Satellite;][]{Ricker2014} continues to deliver thousands of candidates, driving extensive follow-up work involving additional photometry, radial velocity measurements, and direct imaging campaigns to confirm and characterize these discoveries.
+For the detection of new exoplanets, NASA's {\it TESS} \citep[Transiting Exoplanet Survey Satellite;][]{Ricker2014} has produced over one thousand candidates in the past two years, outpacing, and also driving an extensive follow-up work involving additional photometry, radial velocity measurements, and direct imaging campaigns to confirm and characterize these discoveries.
 In parallel, the focus of the field has increasingly shifted towards atmospheric characterization.
-Pioneered by the {\it Hubble} Space Telescope, this effort has entered a transformative phase with the advent of the James Webb Space Telescope ({\it JWST}), launched in 2021, which provides unprecedented high signal-to-noise spectra for robust atmospheric studies \citep[e.g.,][]{Ahrer2023}.
+Pioneered by the {\it Hubble} Space Telescope, this effort has entered a transformative phase with the advent of the James Webb Space Telescope ( {\it JWST}), launched in 2021, which provides unprecedented high signal-to-noise spectra for robust atmospheric studies \citep[e.g.,][]{Ahrer2023}.

 Looking ahead, major milestones include the launch of {\it PLATO} \citep[][]{Rauer2014} in 2026, the first light of the European Extremely Large Telescope (E-ELT), and ESA's {\it Ariel} mission \citep{Tinetti2018}, both slated for 2029.
 Together, these facilities will advance the field through a range of techniques, including low- and medium-resolution transmission and emission spectroscopy from space, as well as high-resolution spectroscopy with the E-ELT \citep{Deming2017}.